platformsh/platformsh-docs/sites/friday/src/get-started/strapi/_index.md

 An additional `.environment` file is located at the root of your source code, this file will override `.env` environment variables with {{% vendor/name %}} specific ones.
 {{< /note >}}

-To pre-generate these Yaml files, please use the following command from the root of your Strapi application and follow the prompt:
+To pre-generate these YAML files, please use the following command from the root of your Strapi application and follow the prompts:
 ```bash {location="Terminal"}
 {{% vendor/cli %}} project:init
 Welcome to {{% vendor/name %}}!